dtebo/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

+A. The super() method is required in order to pass a child constructor's attributes to it's parent constructor.

 ## Project Set up

 Follow these steps to set up and work on your project: